bhanuteja2001/Take-home-DE/README.md

 By following these steps, you can set up and run your Kafka-based real-time data processing pipeline, ensuring that all components are functioning correctly.

+- **Note**:
-- **Note**: The `cleaned-data` topic will not show any values because all input records have an Android version of 2.3.0, which means no records are filtered out based on this criterion.
+1. The `cleaned-data` topic will not show any values because all input records have an Android version of 2.3.0, which means no records are filtered out based on this criterion.

+2. I have used Github CodeSpaces to implement this project!

 ## Outputs